yjeanrenaud/yj_letsEncrypt-verifier/README.md

 # yj_letsEncrypt-verifier
 As LetsEncrypt discontinues their e-mail warning for expiring certificates, I wrote something to check my own.
 Exisiting solutions often require that the hosts are reachable from the internet, which is someting I do not have for all certificates I use.
 (Yes, I tls-encrypt traffic in my own private network, too, by manipulating my own dns servers tables to have FQDN resolved locally, too.
-Like that, I can use services that depend on encrypted transmissions with the same easy from within and beyond my reverse proxy).
+Like that, I can use services that depend on encrypted transmissions with the same ease from within and beyond my reverse proxy).

 ## prerequisites and dependencies
 - you need to set up a threema gateway account and have some credits balance on it. see [https://gateway.threema.ch](https://gateway.threema.ch) for this.
 See [threema-msgapi-sdk-python](https://github.com/threema-ch/threema-msgapi-sdk-python/) for details.